 Printful does all of their own manufacturing and production and they have fulfillment centers all across the United States, Mexico and Europe.

-As a result, they can ensure consistent quality from all of their facilities since they are in control of the entire supply chain.
+As a result, they can ensure better print quality from all of their facilities since they are in control of the entire supply chain.

 Getting started with Printful is extremely easy and they’ve done a great job with the onboarding process.

-By connecting your shopping cart directly to Printful, all incoming orders will automatically be sent and processed when a purchase is made.
+By connecting your online store directly to Printful, all incoming orders will automatically be sent and processed when a purchase is made.
+There are no subscription fees.

 After you’ve completed the integration, you can login to your Printful account and use their mockup generator to create your products.